Central Methodist University: Buildings located on campus

 McMurry Hall was constructed during the 1920s.
-It was named after Bishop W. F. McMurry, and was designed to look like an English manor house.
-It was built to serve as a dormitory for men, but in 1943-45 it served as barracks for V-12 program located at Central Methodist.
+It was named after Bishop W. F. McMurry and was designed to look like an English manor house.
+It was built to serve as a dormitory for men, but in 1943–45 it served as barracks for the V-12 program located at Central Methodist.
 It was completely renovated in 2002.
 It now houses 200 students both male and female.